feathersui/feathersui-website/docs/as3-starling/cookbook/item-renderer-background-skin.md

 ---
-title: How to add a background skin to a custom item renderer based on FeathersControl and IListItemRenderer
+title: How to add a background skin to a custom item renderer based on FeathersControl and IListItemRenderer (Starling version)
 ---

 The example [custom item renderer with `FeathersControl` and `IListItemRenderer`](../feathers-control-item-renderers.html) offers an easy-to-understand foundation to build upon.
 It's pretty limited in features, though.
 For instance, you may want some kind of background skin.